medcomdk/dk-medcom-hospitalnotification/docs/index.md

 <hr/>

-  > Note: Clinical guidelines and use cases are in both Danish and English.
+  > Note: clinical guidelines for application and use cases are in both Danish and English.
 The remaining documentation will solely be in English.
 <p>&nbsp;</p>

 This page presents MedCom's HospitalNotification  standard (Dansk: Sygehusadvis).
 The standard will in time replace the existing standards called <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS17/Dokumentation/" target="_blank">XDIS17</a> &